kasavin/AzureDataFactoryLab/README.md

 1. If you are still on the Linked services screen, click **Author** in the left-hand sidebar.

 2. You can create a pipeline in one of several ways.
-	a.
-Click the + sign to open the **Add new resource** menu and select **Pipeline**.
+	1. Click the + sign to open the **Add new resource** menu and select **Pipeline**.
-	b.
-Click the ... ellipsis next to **Pipelines** and select **New pipeline**.
+	2. Click the ... ellipsis next to **Pipelines** and select **New pipeline**.
 	![04_ADFnewpipeline.png](images/04_ADFnewpipeline.png)
 3. Either way, your first pipeline will be created, and you will automatically see the pipeline authoring canvas.
-	a.
-At left, there will be a list of pipeline **Activities** where you will be selecting the pipeline steps.
+	1. At left, there will be a list of pipeline **Activities** where you will be selecting the pipeline steps.
-	b.
-In the middle, the drag and drop canvas allows you to add and link these activities.
+	2. In the middle, the drag and drop canvas allows you to add and link these activities.
-	c.
-On the right, the pipeline **Properties** allows you to name and describe this pipeline.
+	3. On the right, the pipeline **Properties** allows you to name and describe this pipeline.

 	![05_ADFpipelineproperties.png](images/05_ADFpipelineproperties.png)